jeffleon/Front-End-Quick/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 # Quick project ⚡️

-## Fron-end Quick
+## Front-end Quick

-This project its to solve the problem of logistic companies that have to use a random squeme to manage the cost of one trip between to specific points for this reason we want to share this aprroach to solve this problem, in the web page you can put one point around colombia and the response its the tolls that has in this specific route and the expenses asociates at this route like Fuel, expenses about the vehicle, and the sum of all, as you can see in the gif below.
+This project its to solve the problem of logistic companies that have to use a random squeme to manage the cost of one trip between to specific points for this reason we want to share this approach to solve this problem, in the web page you can put one point around colombia and the response its the tolls that has in this specific route and the expenses asociates at this route like Fuel, expenses about the vehicle, and the sum of all, as you can see in the gif below.

 ![alt text](/assets/images/smartroute.gif);